YSX-official/YSX-official/README.md

 ## Hi there 👋
 I am an undergraduate at The Chinese University of Hong Kong (CUHK) majored in Mathematics & Info Engineering.
+I will go to ETH as an exchange student on 2026 Spring.

 ### Interests
 - 🎾 : I like playing tennis